liananan18/bis557/README.md

 # bis557
-BIS557 class assignment answers, write-ups and other materials
+Lian's BIS557 class assignment answers, write-ups and other materials